SirDrPancake/Challenge-12/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```
+## Installation

+You need to have Node.js and MySQL installed on your machine to run this application.

+1. Clone this repository.
+2. Go to the project directory in the terminal.
+3. Run `npm install`
+4. Run `mysql -u root -p` and enter your MySQL password.
+5. Then run `source schema.sql` to set up the database.
+6. Run `node server.js` to start the application.

+## Technologies Used

+- Node.js
+- Inquirer
+- MySQL

+## License

+N/A

+## Contact

+For any questions, feel free to contact me at github.com/SirDrPancake.